Dick's Kiss: Writing and analysis

 Illustration from the 1867 edition of Oliver Twist portraying the farewell between Oliver and Dick, the scene that inspired the title of the novel.

 The importance of Diego in the novel was also emphasized by writer Héctor Abad Faciolince, who, in the prologue to the third edition of the novel, stated that the writing of Dick's Kiss was probably a way for Molano to prolong his partner's life.
 According to Abad, the figure of Diego would continue to be of vital importance in Molano's later works: the poetry collection Todas mis cosas en tus bolsillos (1997) and the posthumous novel Vista desde una acera (2012) formed a sort of trilogy alongside his first novel, in which the figure of Diego was always present.

 The title of Dick's Kiss is inspired by a scene from the novel Oliver Twist (1837) by British author Charles Dickens.
-In this work, Dick's character gives Oliver a kiss as he says goodbye to him, sad to see his friend leave for London and knowing that he would later die.
+In this work, the character of Dick gives Oliver a kiss as he says goodbye to him, sad to see his friend leave for London and knowing that he would later die.
 In his novel, Molano indicates, in relation to this scene:I guess no one will remember that scene.
 At least, not in the way I remember it.
 Because, of course, only I have my heart.
-And I suppose that, should someone read it, they would only see two children saying goodbye to each other [...]
+And I suppose that, if someone were to read it, they would only see two children saying goodbye to each other [...]
 I saw something else: two children kissing each other, two children who loved each other.